 Chris, Taxpayer One, and Pat, Taxpayer Two, are RDPs.
-Chris made an IRA contribution of \$5,000 in 2017.
+Chris made an IRA contribution of \$5,000 in 2018.
 Chris's federal modified AGI is \$80,000, he is not covered by an employer-provided pension plan.
-On his separate federal tax return, Chris deducted his entire IRA contribution on line 32 of his Form 1040.
-Pat is covered by an employer-provided pension plan and he did not make an IRA contribution in 2017.
+On his separate federal tax return, Chris deducted his entire IRA contribution on line 32 of his federal Schedule 1 (Form 1040).
+Pat is covered by an employer-provided pension plan and he did not make an IRA contribution in 2018.
 Pat's federal modified AGI is \$150,000.
-Chris and Pat's combined federal modified AGI exceeds the \$194,000 limitation and they cannot deduct an IRA contribution.
+Chris and Pat's combined federal modified AGI exceeds the \$199,000 limitation and they cannot deduct an IRA contribution.
 When they recalculate their federal modified AGI, as if married, they will make a \$5,000 filing status adjustment in column C, line 32 of this worksheet.

-Part I Income Adjustments Worksheet Section B - Adjustments to Income Line 32 IRA Deduction A Taxpayer C)ne B Taxpayer Two C Adjustments D Adjusted Federal Amounts (\$5,000)) \$0 \$5,000 \$0
+Part I Income Adjustments Worksheet Section C - Adjustments to Income Line 32 IRA Deduction A Taxpayer One B Taxpayer Two C Adjustments D Adjusted Federal Amounts (\$5,000) \$0 \$5,000 \$0